akeller/GDC-workshop/README.md

 Even though you've included the SDK into your project, you will need to include it as a namespace.

+Each of our services will need to be authenticated.
+Here is an example of what the Assistant service looks like in a gist: https://gist.github.com/akeller/2d7b8913308401495afed257a74a7f28

-## How to incorporate AR into this project?
+## How do I incorporate AR into this project?

 If time permits, we can take a look at what this might look like in AR.